Mugle-Sruthi/Mugle-Sruthi/README.md

 - 👋 Hi, I’m @Mugle-Sruthi
 - 👀 I’m interested in  Cyber Security
-- 🌱 I’m currently  pursuing Bachelors of Technology in Computer Science and Engineering
+- 🌱 I’m currently  pursuing Bachelors of Technology in Computer Science and Engineering From Lovely Professional University
 -   I'm passionate about learing new thing about the tech world and gaining knowledge about it .
 -   I am much fond of experiencing new tech things , and current technology.